jbCTG2025/CTG/README.md

 Reaffirmed referential linkages of direction and invocation logic shall lead from one to the next.
 Achieving success for ONE listed triadicly below means you may go to the next.

+Our Quadradic platform shall understand the signifigance of Triadic linkages, which can be derived from the quadradic placements below.
+If one is successful, it shall be considered complete.

+If considered complete, just traverse to NEXT after processing and integrating invocation logic, which shall be looped additively until all parts or recognized.

 NEXT Triadic linkages, the power of 3 shall be honored:

 https://github.com/jbCTG2025/CTG/blob/main/everythingfine.md